 The truth is, it’s actually better to wait until you feel hungry.
 The longer you fast between dinner and your first meal of the day, the longer your body will need to tap into fat stores for energy.
 If you have any digestive issues, this time will also be spent reducing inflammation and healing the gastrointestinal lining.
 Intermittent fasting has also shown a wealth of other benefits that you can read about here.

-The truth is, the release of insulin (our fat storage hormone) is triggered every time you eat.
+Moreover, the release of insulin (our fat-storage hormone) is triggered every time you eat.
 This is why listening to your hunger signals and having three substantial well-balanced meals that leave you satisfied is far superior, particularly if you have thyroid or blood sugar issues.

 Carbs do not only mean white bread and pasta as most of us think.
 Carbohydrates are also found in vegetables, legumes, wholegrain and fruits.
 So we don’t have to avoid carbs totally – we just need to choose the better ones.
 In fact, we need to have them as PART of a balanced diet.
 They are rich in nutrients and fibre which keep us full and provide us with energy to be more active.